Hudson Soft · Flagship Franchise

 30-Year Franchise Legacy

-The Bomberman franchise outlasted Hudson Soft itself - absorbed by Konami but still active, a testament to the durability of one elegant mechanic.
+The Bomberman franchise outlasted Hudson Soft itself - absorbed by Konami but still active, proof that one elegant mechanic can outlast the company that invented it.

 Bomberman Series Retrospective